 The Cambridge Research Projects (1986-2002)

-Inga Foundation projects are based upon the findings of long-term studies run by Inga’s founder Mike Hands for Cambridge University into subsistence slash and burn farming.
-Research was conducted in secondary rain-forest, on two acid-soil sites, in the humid tropical lowlands of Costa Rica and focused on the ecology of both intact rainforest and slash and burn systems on acid soils.
+Inga Foundation projects are based upon the findings of long-term studies run by Inga’s founder Mike Hands for Cambridge University into subsistence slash-and-burn farming.
+Research was conducted in secondary rainforest, on two acid-soil sites, in the humid tropical lowlands of Costa Rica in the late 80s and early 90s and focused on the ecology of both intact rainforest and slash-and-burn systems on acid soils.

 This research was particularly important because of the confusions and contradictions which dominated the scientific literature at the time, especially regarding the fluxes and fates of plant nutrients during and after burning.

-The overall objectives were, firstly, to determined the key ecological constraints causing slash-and-burn to fail, and secondly to establish the minimal ecological requirements of an alternative sustainable system.
+The overall objectives were, firstly, to determine the key ecological constraints causing slash-and-burn to fail, and secondly, to establish the minimal ecological requirements of an alternative sustainable system.

-In total, a series of four research and development projects in Costa Rica and, later, Honduras, yielded vital and powerful insights into why slash-and-burn works in the short-term, why it fails so quickly and why and how the soil of slash-and-burn sites degrades.
-The findings are held to be applicable to a wide range of soil types across much of Amazonia.
+In total, a series of four research and development projects in Costa Rica and later in Honduras, yielded vital and powerful insights into why slash-and-burn works in the short term but then fails so quickly, and why and how the soil of slash-and-burn sites degrades.
+The findings are held to be applicable to a wide range of soil types across much of Latin America.

 Biological Weed Control

 Another key element of the alley cropping is that it is able to reduce weed growth to virtually zero.
 This is of vital importance for the farmers as it transforms the amount of labour required to achieve a successful harvest.